-Before you select a mining software, make sure you check whether your hardware has any specific software requirements.
-Some of the software you should consider include;
+Before you select mining software, make sure you check whether your hardware has any specific software requirements.
+Some of the best mining software you should consider include;

 ● EasyMiner: It’s only compatible with macOS and Linux.
 It also supports performance graphs as well as various protocols for pool and personal mining.

 ● Bitcoin Miner: It runs on both Windows and macOS and has a very interactive user interface.
 Some of its features include power saving mode, pool support, fast share submission, and profit reports.

 ● CGMiner: Is compatible with macOS, Linux, & Windows and also comes with a fan speed control, CPU, and Multi GPU support.
 GG miner also has a block self-detection feature.